quarkus-workshop-langchain4j

 guidance-for-vibe-coding-with-aws-mcp-servers

-This project provides guidance on building AI-powered development workflows using Amazon Bedrock AgentCore and the Model Context Protocol (MCP) for an interactive hotel booking agent system, demonstrating 'vibe coding' techniques.
+Building AI-powered development workflows for a hotel booking agent using Amazon Bedrock AgentCore and AWS Model Context Protocol (MCP) Servers, demonstrating 'vibe coding' techniques in an interactive workshop format.